SnowSeeker scribe, Rick MacDonnell found the Bison's appetizer of shrimp and crab tacos are like eating a clump of heaven wrapped in a tiny tortilla.

-BANFF, AB — During my tour of Banff's Johnston Canyon, my guide, Anick Cadieux, couldn't stress enough that I had to dine at The Bison Restaurant & Lounge that night; for her, there was no other option.
+BANFF, ALTA. — During my tour of Banff's Johnston Canyon, my guide, Anick Cadieux, couldn't stress enough that I had to dine at The Bison Restaurant & Lounge that night; for her, there was no other option.
 Not one to argue with the preference of a long-time local, I decided to take Cadieux up on her suggestion and find out what The Bison was all about.

 For years now I've been told to eat fish tacos, or, at the very least, some form of seafood taco.
 Being the meat and potatoes man that I am, I've pretty much stuck to ground beef or steak.
 So when I saw that the Bison served an appetizer of shrimp and crab tacos, I pounced.